kayaroots/DolcePeccato/README.md

-# DolcePeccato
-Landing Page of Dolce Peccato ~ Pijamas &amp; Bras
+# Landing Page of Dolce Peccato ~ Pijamas &amp; Bras

-Ecommerce for a very good friend of mine.
+Only the Landing Page...

+Responsive and other pages I finished in other Repository.

+I get problems when want to push!!